How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 “Are you?”
 I asked jokingly.

 “It’s just that I met 7 prospects today all interested in a hot tub and I did not make one sale.
 I wasted 8 hours of my time and made nothing.
-I just don’t know how to close sales.”
+I just don’t know how to close sales,” Trina vented.

 I understood her aggravation.
 I paid generous commissions and those 7 possible sales could have netted Trina as much as $14,000.
 I shared with her how salespeople commonly become frustrated when their hard sales efforts and persuasion skills fail to produce signed agreements, payments, or deposits.
 And the salespeople miss out on commissions and / or raises.

-“I feel like potential customers are now my enemy, that I somehow have to defeat them in order to win.”
+“I feel like potential customers are now my enemy, that I somehow have to defeat them in order to win,” Trina said resignedly.

 “Buyers are liars.”